-Versatile (or so they say) economist.
+Versatile economist.
 Into economic policy based on evidence, even when imperfect, and logic.
 Love number crunching, bouncing around (policy) ideas – and talking them through seriously – with governments, colleagues, and long-suffering friends.
 Realist on the optimistic end.
 Strong in fiscal policy, household and firm data, and clear, precise writing.
-Believe in understanding links between different policy areas, and working together with a wide range of people (“integrator” is apparently the in-term).
-Worked on tax policy, public expenditures, carbon taxes, public debt, natural disaster impact, health, energy, labor markets, gender and social protection.
-Love languages (speak fluent French and getting there with Spanish) and economic psychology.
-Worried that climate change may be the biggest economic and social issue of our time.
+Believe in understanding links between different policy areas.
+Worked on tax policy, public expenditures, carbon taxes, public debt, natural disaster impacts, energy from a fiscal perspective.
+Love languages (speak fluent English, French and getting there with Spanish) and economic psychology.
+Concerned that climate change may be the biggest economic and social issue of our time.

 The World Bank